Resource Search

 Practice guide for using shared reading activities to support interaction from the Early Childhood Technical Assistance Center (ECTA).

 Informed clinical reasoning is a process team members use to gather information about a child’s developmental functioning in order to make decisions about the child’s eligibility for intervention services.
 The process requires knowledge of both typical and atypical child development and involves gathering information about the child’s functioning using interviews with parents and other caregivers, direct observations of the child, and review of results from evaluations and developmental assessment instruments.
-These elements constitute the foundation for becoming “informed” about a child’s developmental abilities and needs in the context of everyday activities or natural environments.
+These elements constitute the foundation for becoming “informed” about a child’s developmental abilities and needs in

 Practice guide for using nursery rhymes to support interaction from the Early Childhood Technical Assistance Center (ECTA)